FOUS Youth Development Services

 2003 - FOUS Youth Development Services became a reality.

-2008 - Annette Kelly was honored by Ebony Magazine and the makers of Pine-Sol 'Unsung Heroes Making A Difference" in schools, in communities and churches.
+2008 - Annette Kelly was honored by Ebony Magazine and the makers of Pine-Sol 'Unsung Heroes Making A Difference" in schools, and communities.

-2011 - FOUS continued to add relevant programs and services (The Journey Mentoring Program, Shoulder 2 Shoulder Boys Program and Advancing Youth Development Certification Training).
+2011 - FOUS continued to add relevant programs and services (The Journey Mentoring Program, and Advancing Youth Development Certification Training).